-Role with the given name or None if no role with the given name exists class Rule(\\kwargs)
+Role with the given name or None if no role with the given name exists vantage6.server.model.rule.Rule class Rule(kwargs)

 Role | None

 Rules to determine permissions in an API endpoint.

 A rule gives access to a single type of action with a given operation, scope and resource on which it acts.
 Note that rules are defined on startup of the server, based on permissions defined in the endpoints.
 You cannot edit the rules in the database.